June 01, 2016

 - If moving is on your list, check out locations.
 Make sure to explore the financial aspects of any possible new locale, such as local property and income taxes, as well as the overall cost of living.
 Also investigate community amenities, from entertainment options to the nearest grocery store and healthcare facilities.

-- Meet with your financial advisor.
-Start with a basic review of your assets and make any necessary adjustments to your portfolio for this stage of life.
+- Discuss retirement with a financial advisor.
+Meet with a financial advisor and start with a basic review of your assets and make any necessary adjustments to your portfolio for this stage of life.
 For instance, as you get closer to retirement, you may want to shift your asset focus from growth to capital preservation.
 Plan to stay in regular contact with your advisor and work together to develop a plan that will not only help you transition into retirement, but set you up for financial comfort and confidence for the retirement years ahead.

 For how hard you’ve worked, you deserve to enjoy your retirement.
 The best way to ensure a comfortable retirement and a quality of life that meets your expectations is to plan for it.
 Follow these steps and you should be able to enjoy your new free time with peace of mind.